RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso/saml-integration-okta-generic.md

     {{<image filename="images/rc/saml/okta_saml_app_int_15.png" alt="" >}}{{</image>}}

-1. If there is only one user defined in the SM account, you will get the following popup window.
-Click **Confirm** to convert the local user to a SAML user.
+1. If only one user is defined in the SM account, you get a popup window where you select **Confirm** to convert the local user to a SAML user.

     * The user will be converted into a SAML user.
 It is a good practice to have one more local user other than a SAML user.